Rent Payment for Mortgage

 Paying your landlord the same amount of rent every month and documenting your payments is an important step in preparing to qualify for a mortgage.
 So, whether you are planning to buy a home in the near future or just want to maintain a good financial track record, it's always a good idea to pay your rent on time and document your payments

 * Specific loan program availability and requirements may vary.
-Please get in touch with the mortgage advisor for more information.
+Please get in touch with your mortgage advisor for more information.